Best Forex Affiliate Programs

-We've reviewed the best Forex affiliate programmes for you and share 5 lessons we've learnt along the way.
-Compare commissions, cookie windows and marketing tactics.
+We've reviewed the best Forex affiliate programs in Malaysia for you and share 5 lessons we've learnt along the way.
+Get the inside scoop about commissions, cookie windows and more.

 |Rank||Programme||CPA ($)||Revenue share (%)||Lot rebate ($/lot)||PPC||Attribution window||Official website|